 Vodafone Mobile 45c (Peak prepay) 25c bill pay

-There are still plenty of state departments such as Revenue that are asking people to contact them on 1890 help line numbers – and usually no alternative number is offered.
+There are still plenty of statuatory bodies and state departments such as Revenue , NCT and Irish Water that are asking people to contact them on 1890 numbers – and sometimes no alternative number is offered.

 There were recent reports of many callers to the 1890 Irish Water helpline waiting 30 minutes or more for an answer – but this will be after they get through to the automated queuing system and they will be getting charged while they wait.